-\\\Application for a make-up exam must be made to the relevant teaching committee\\\
+Application for a make-up exam must be made to the relevant teaching committee

-6. Completion of studies, registration for courses and attendance
+6. Catching up on studies, registration for courses and attendance

-- (a) Students who were absent due to reserve duty are entitled to a benefit, for each missed day of study, equal in value to 20 copies or prints of study material they missed.
-Vouchers for copying can be obtained from the coordinator for Reserve Duty. - (b) Students who were absent due to reserve duty are entitled to assistance in completing the missed study material.
-There are options for completing the material (depending on availability in the individual courses) by means of: guidance, mentoring, tutoring, auxiliary materials, viewing photocopied lessons or listening to recorded lessons. - (c) Students who were absent due to reserve duty may request, through the coordinator for Reserve Duty, a concession to borrow more books from the library than the number set by university regulations. - (d) Students who have been called up for reserve duty and are due to be absent during the period of registration for courses, are entitled to early registration for courses.
+(a) Students on reserve duty who were absent due to reserve duty are entitled to a benefit, for each missed day of study, equal in value to 50 copies or prints of study material they missed.
+To receive the vouchers, fill in an online application to the coordinator.

+(b) Students on reserve duty who were absent due to reserve duty are entitled to assistance in completing the missed study material.
+There are options for completing the material (depending on availability in the individual courses) by means of: guidance, mentoring, tutoring, auxiliary materials, viewing photocopied lessons or listening to recorded lessons. additional information is available in Section 7.

+(c) Students on reserve duty who were absent due to reserve duty may request, through the coordinator for Reserve Duty, a concession to borrow more books from the library than the number set by university regulations.

+(d) Students on reserve duty who have been called up for reserve duty and are due to be absent during the period of registration for courses, are entitled to early registration for courses.
 They can register early by presenting their call-up notice and list of courses to the relevant secretariat.
-The secretariat will ensure that the registration is effective when the period for registration begins. - (e) Students who have reserve duty during the add-drop-course period should apply directly to the coordinator for Reserve Duty.
+The secretariat will ensure that the registration is effective when the period for registration begins.

+(e) Students who have reserve duty during the add-drop-course period should apply directly to the coordinator for Reserve Duty.

+7. Tutoring and exam prep (marathons)

+A Bachelor's degree student who was on reserve duty for longer than 5 consecutive days during one term, and missed at least two classes in a mandatory course, may apply to the reserve duty coordinator and request assistance with making up the material.
+A Bachelor's degree parent student whose partner has been on reserve duty for longer than 5 consecutive days during one term, and who has missed at least two classes in a mandatory course, may apply to the reserve duty for longer than 5 consecutive days during one term, and who has missed at least two classes in a mandatory course, as described in section 2(b), may apply to the reserve duty coordinator dury coordinator and request assistance with making up the material.
+Assistance will be offered according to the following key:

+If 5-9 consecutive days are missed during a semester, the student may apply for tutoring in any mandatory course in which two or more classes were missed.

+- If a total of 10-19 days are missed during a semester, the student may apply for tutoring in any mandatory course in which two or more classes were missed or for a 50% subsidy on exam prep (marathon) in any mandatory course the student is enrolled in. - If a total of 20 days or more are missed during a semester, the student may apply for tutoring in any mandatory course in which two or more classes were missed or for 80% subsidy on exam prep (marathon) in any mandatory course the student is enrolled in.

+Assistance offered:

+We do our best to comply with all applications received; however, we may be unable to find a tutor for all applicants.
+How to apply: Please complete an online application and ask the reserve duty coordinator to fill in an application for a tutor.

-7. Extension of studies
+8. Extension of studies